19 Best Home Remedies For Corns And Calluses, FAQs, & Caution

 • Surgery: Surgical intervention would be warranted if the condition results from a wrongly aligned bone that causes friction.

-Don’t let the hardened skin of corns and calluses mar the beauty of your hands and feet.
-Take care of them with the right home remedies to keep the skin soft and supple.
+Don’t let hardened corns and calluses mar the beauty of your feet.
+Take care of them with some homemade foot soak recipes that keep the skin soft and supple.
+You can also follow some effective tips to prevent corns and calluses from occuring in the first place.
+Learn more about them in the next section.

 Follow these tips to prevent corns and calluses from forming on your feet:

-• Buy well-fitting footwear that does not put excess pressure on any part of your feet as it can cause blisters.
-An insole made of micro-cellulari XAn organ or a tissue in the body composed of several cells that are smaller in size than the others. rubber (MCR) would be especially beneficial if you get frequent corns.
+• Buy well-fitted footwear that does not put excess pressure on any part of your feet or cause blisters.
+An insole made of micro-cellulari rubber (MCR) would be especially beneficial if you get frequent corns.
 Orthotics is another alternative that you can use to relieve pressure and pain.

 • Avoid shoes that have pointed toes or high heels if you are prone to getting corns and calluses.